 Scientists have been able to analyze the wave signals emanating from an earthquake by using a machine called a seismograph.
 These machines have the capability to identify seismic signals from all over the world.
 The way this process works is actually rather simple.

-Let us say that an earthquake occurs 66 miles away from Calvin College.
+Let us say that an earthquake occurs 66 miles away from Calvin University.
 A tectonic shift, for example, initiates a series of seismic vibrations that travel through the mantle and the earth's crust.
 A seismograph, in its simplest form, is built with a free-hanging needle that moves like a pendulum over a seismogram.
 When the ground begins to move, the needle remains stationary as the seismogram below it moves back and forth with the motion of the earth during the earthquake.
 The pendulum, which has a pen attached to its tip, records the vibrations on the seismogram.